Meet EYN’s Staff

 Helene Wentink – Executive Director

-Jami Au – Office Manager
+Jami Au – Finance and Operations Manager

-Jami Au joins EYN as our Administrative Assistant and Office Manager.
+Jami Au joins EYN as our Finance and Operations Manager.
 Originally from Montana, Jami moved to Washington to attend college at Pacific Lutheran University.
 Her background is in corporate sales support, event planning and administration.
 Jami has a passion for the Valley and especially youth success!
 She served 4 years on the Cascade View Elementary PTSA board, spent many hours volunteering in the local schools and food banks, and fundraising.
 She feels that no child, especially in our community, should have to tackle all of the trials that come with growing up, while hungry.

 In her free time Jami loves to travel, hike, golf and spend time laughing with friends.
 Jami, her husband and their 3 sons have lived in the valley for 12 years.
 Her sons attend the University of Washington, Mount Si High School, and Snoqualmie Middle School.